Moonsong-Labs/zksync-social-login-circuit/README.md

 Inside the `utils` folder we have several templates that are used as components of the main one.

-Inside the `test` folder there are circuits use for testing purposes only.
+Inside the `test` folder there are circuits used exclusively for testing purposes.